Homemade Tamales Recipe2014-08-04

 Take a spoonful of masa and spread it on the corn husk as follows:

-Leave the pointy end without masa so you can fold it over.
+Leave the pointy end of the husk without masa so you can fold it over.

 Now I’m starting to get hungry.
 Place several chunks of pork down the center of the masa like this.